Abev08/TwitchBot/README.md

 <br><br>

 ## **Required information in Config.ini**
+The file will be generated automatically the first time the bot is run.
  - Channel name (`ChannelName`) - Name of the channel to connect to.
  - Bot's name (`BotNick`) - Name of the registered application on https://dev.twitch.tv/console/apps.
  - Bot's client ID (`BotClientID`) - Customer ID of the registered application on https://dev.twitch.tv/console/apps.